sboehringer/ansible_byfile/documentation/README-Install byfile.md

 ## <a name="type_crontab_env"></a>__crontab:env__

-Specification: `crontab:env`
+Specification: `crontab:env *description*`

-  * no file name based paramters
+  * no file name based parameters
+  * *description* can be used to document the content and is ignored
   * __file content__: lines with key-value pairs `KEY=VALUE`

 __Note__: Implicitly defined variables `$HOME`, `$USER`, `$UID` are substituted by values corresponding to the current user.